pimcore/customer-data-framework/README.md

 - Default integration to external newsletter systems like MailChimp
 - Rest API for integration of external systems for data import or data export

-For a first impression have a look at our [Advanced Demo](https://demo-advanced.pimcore.org/).
+For a first impression have a look at our [Demo](https://demo.pimcore.fun/).
 For more complex solutions have a look at our [case studies](https://pimcore.com/en/customers).